This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I freeze black beans?

 Yes, line a baking sheet or plate that will fit on a flat shelf in your freezer with parchment paper.
-Arrange the cooked beans in a single layer, so they will freeze individually instead of in clumps, and place in the freezer for 2 hours.
+Arrange the cooked beans in a single layer, so they will freeze individually instead of in clumps, and place them in the freezer for 2 hours.
 Transfer the frozen beans to an airtight container so they’ll keep well in the freezer for up to 6 months.
 It will be easy to measure and thaw exactly what you need with this method.

 How long does it take to cook black beans in a pressure cooker?